gogoprog/euccas.github.io/source/_posts/2017-01-16-now-commenting-on-posts-is-enabled.md

 ---
 Hi there,

-I just enabled commenting for this blog with [Disqus](https://disqus.com/).
+I just enabled **commenting** on this blog with [Disqus](https://disqus.com/).

-Feel free to comment on my posts.
+Feel free to leave comments on the blog posts you're interested.
 I look foward to having conversations with people who spend some time reading my blog.

 Cheers,

 Euccas